vit-krizka/MatrixWithoutEdges/README.md

 - write a method RemoveEdges()
 - that method should takes matrix (square or not-square) as parameter
-- that method return matrix which has the same as input but without all four edges
+- that method should return new matrix which will be the same as input matrix but without all four edges
-- write at least two tests
+- write at least two tests (one for edge case)

 ## Input & Output